AmeliaFromFinance/AmeShoutout/README.md

 ---

 ## Streamer.bot Setup
 1. Copy everything from `ImportString.txt`.
 2. In **Streamer.bot**, click **Import** at the top → paste → click **Import**.
 3. Go to **Commands** → find **Ame - Shoutout** → expand → right-click **Shoutout** → check **Enabled**.
 4. Go to **Actions & Queues** → **Actions** → find **Ame - Shoutout** → expand → click **Shoutout**.
-5. Update these global variables under **Sub-Actions**:
+5. Update these global variables under **Sub-Actions** → **Variables** (click the arrow to open folder):
    - `ShoutoutSceneName` → name of the OBS scene with your media source.
    - `ShoutoutSourceName` → name of the OBS media source you made.
 6. Leave `ShoutoutHash` and `ShoutoutClientId` alone unless Twitch changes them.
-7. Update the chat messages if you want:
-   - **True Result** → what to say if no username is provided.
-   - **False Result** → what to say when shouting someone out (e.g., “Go show %targetUser% some love 💜”).

 ---

-## Common variables to use for the messages
+## Variables

-- %userName% - The username of the person that typed the command (all lowercase, e.g. ameliafromfinance)
+- `{USER}` - The username of the person **giving** the shoutout
-  - %user% - Same as above but with exact capitalization (e.g. AmeliaFromFinance)
-- %targetUserName% - The username of the person that is getting shouted out (all lowercase, e.g. ameliafromfinance)
+- `{STREAMER}` - The username of the person **receiving** the shoutout
-  - %targetUser% - Same as above but with exact capitalization (e.g. AmeliaFromFinance)
-- %game% - The game that they last streamed.
+- `{GAME}` - The name of the game that the person receiving the shoutout was playing
-- %targetChannelTitle% - The title of their last stream.
+- `{TITLE}` - The title of their stream
-- For URL type manually `https://twitch.tv/%targetUser%`
+- `{URL}` - The link to their channel
+- `{PRONOUN_SUBJECT}` - The subject pronoun that they have set on `https://pr.alejo.io/` (She/He/Fae/etc...)
+- `{PRONOUN_OBJECT}` - The object pronoun that they have set on `https://pr.alejo.io/` (Her/Him/Faer/etc...)
+- `{SUBJECT_WASWERE}` - The subject pronoun + was/were, for example, if their subject pronoun is 'they' then it will say 'they were', and if it's 'she' then it will say 'she was'

 ---

-## Usage

-Type in Twitch chat:

-`!shoutout <username>`

-- If the streamer has clips → one will play in OBS + a shoutout message is sent.
-- If no clips are found → only the fallback message is sent.

----

-## Technical Notes

-- Written as a C# Inline Script for Streamer.bot
-- Pulls clip info from Twitch’s GraphQL API (`https://gql.twitch.tv/gql`)
-- Picks the best clip quality up to 720p, prefers ~30fps
-- Uses Streamer.bot’s OBS WebSocket integration to control the media source
+## Modifiers / Default value
+Explanation:
+Any modifers/default applied to a variable will change how it gets outputted.
+Example, if I put {GAME:upper|something awesome}, then it means that **if** the game is found then it will display the game in all uppercase, and if it's not found then it will just say 'something awesome', I prefer to use `:title` for {GAME} because some games like 'Valorant' are set to all uppercase on Twitch, so this ensures only the first character of each word is uppercase to make it more consistent.
+- `:upper` - Puts to all uppercase
+- `:lower` - Puts to all lowercase
+- `:title` - Puts the first character of each word to uppercase
+- `:trim` - Removes all leading/trailing spaces so that spacing is exact
+- `|<whatever>` - Sets the default value to output if other value isn't found

 ---